 - Ask Yourself, “Am I Ready?”: It’s easy to get caught up in the romanticism of pregnancy.
 We imagine a tiny baby gripping our finger as we sing them to sleep.
 We think about long walks with our partner while lovingly pushing a baby stroller.
 Make no mistake; having a baby is equally terrifying as it is wonderful.
 Sighted or blind, ask yourself, “Am I ready?”
 When you are considering bringing a child into the world, you need to ensure you have the physical, emotional, and financial capabilities to support them.

 - Emotionally make sure you are your partner are in a good place.
 Try to understand the sacrifice that is involved in parenthood, essentially agreeing to place your baby’s needs before your own for the duration of his or her life.
 Babies require an immense amount of attention.
-Undoubtedly, there will be days when you may want spend time by yourself or be alone with your partner, but your baby’s needs must remain your first priority.
+Undoubtedly, there will be days when you may want to spend time by yourself or be alone with your partner, but your baby’s needs must remain your first priority.
 Sometimes, that requires putting yourself and your relationship behind the immediate needs of your newborn.

 - Consider your financial obligations.
 Make a budget reflective of all the necessary items a baby might need, including diapers and formula.
 Evaluate your current living situation.
 Does your baby have enough room to safely grow and play?
-Do you need to make any accommodations to your home in preparation for baby?
+Do you need to make any accommodations to your home in preparation for the baby?
 Start an emergency fund in the event you or your partner becomes ill during your pregnancy.
 Make sure you can financially sustain your home and yourself before deciding to become pregnant.

-I personally encountered loss of my residual vision during the last three months of my first pregnancy, becoming completely blind.
+I personally encountered the loss of my residual vision during the last three months of my first pregnancy, becoming completely blind.
 My husband, who’s fully sighted, was forced to take a leave of absence from his job during my last trimester.
 Additional time off was also needed to help me recover from an infection I developed after my C-section.
 We coped financially by relying on savings and utilizing his vacation time.
 Thankfully, he was in excellent physical health and did a majority of the work relating to my care and our daughter’s.
 Emotionally, we have a very committed relationship and have found ways to dedicate quality time to our marriage even in our new role as parents.

 Pictured: Holly – 20 weeks pregnant.